 Viruses, bacteria, fungi, and parasites can all infect the skin.
 By far, the best way to prevent such infections is by carefully washing the skin with soap and water.
 Stronger disinfecting agents are commonly used by nurses and doctors to disinfect their hands to prevent spreading infections to patients.
 Antibacterial preparations or "preps" are used on the skin before surgery to lower the number of bacteria on the skin and thereby prevent postoperative infections.

 Once a skin infection has occurred, it may be treated with topical or systemic drugs depending on the severity and type of infection diagnosed or suspected.
-Topical anti-infective agents include antibiotics, antifungals, and insecticides.
+Topical anti-infective agents include antibiotics, antifungal drugs, and insecticides.

-Topical antifungals work quite well for treating a wide variety of fungal infections of the skin (such as ringworm and athlete's foot).
+Topical antifungal drugs work quite well for treating a wide variety of fungal infections of the skin (such as ringworm and athlete's foot).
 However, these topical drugs work poorly for treating fungal infections of the nails.
-Typically, nail infections are treated with oral antifungals (usually terbinafine), but relapse is very common even when oral drugs are taken.
+Typically, nail infections are treated with oral antifungal drugs (usually terbinafine), but relapse is very common even when oral drugs are taken.

-Nonantibiotic topical antiseptics include iodine solutions (such as povidone iodine and clioquinol), gentian violet, silver preparations (such as silver nitrate and silver sulfadiazine), and zinc pyrithione.
+Nonantibiotic topical antiseptics stop or slow the growth of microbes (such as viruses, fungi, and bacteria) on the skin and are therefore considered to be anti-infective (antimicrobial).
+They include iodine solutions (such as povidone iodine and clioquinol), gentian violet, silver preparations (such as silver nitrate and silver sulfadiazine), sodium hypochlorite, and zinc pyrithione.

 Iodine is used to prepare the skin for surgery.
-Gentian violet is used when an antiseptic or antimicrobial is needed and must be very inexpensive.
+Gentian violet is used when an inexpensive antiseptic is needed.
 Silver preparations (such as silver sulfadiazine) are effective in treating burns and ulcers and have strong antimicrobial properties.
 Many wound dressings are infused with silver.
-Zinc pyrithione is an antifungal and a common ingredient in shampoos that treat dandruff caused by psoriasis or seborrheic dermatitis.
+Sodium hypochlorite has antiseptic properties and is used in some disinfectant sprays and body washes.
+Zinc pyrithione is also an antifungal and a common ingredient in shampoos that treat dandruff caused by psoriasis or seborrheic dermatitis.

 Healing wounds should usually not be treated with topical antiseptics other than silver because they are irritating and tend to kill fragile regrowth (granulation tissue).